A tooth that becomes loose in a child in normal. In an adult, it could be as a result of a more serious cause.

-When a tooth becomes loose, this means that the support that it gets from the gums and the jaw bone has been lost and this could be due to a number of causes.
+When a tooth becomes loose, this means that the support that it gets from the gums and the jaw bone has been lost and this could be due to a number of reasons.

 1. Changing Dentition

-This is the commonest cause of loose tooth in a child.
-This means that it is time for the baby tooth to go so that the permanent tooth can come out.
-Usually starts from age 5 and ends at about age 11.
+This is the commonest cause of a loose tooth in a child.
+This means that it is time for the baby tooth to go so that the permanent tooth can erupt.
+It usually starts from age 5 and ends at about age 11.

-This is one of the commonest causes of a loose tooth.
+This is one of the commonest causes of a loose tooth in an adult.
 This could happen if you fall and hit your face on the floor, from a blow to the mouth, or a vehicular accident.
 This is also common in people who engage in contact sports like boxing and wrestling.
 The loosening is frequently seen in the upper front teeth.